Views:

 Once you enable single sign-on (SSO) and complete required settings, end users can log on to the End User Console through SSO with their existing identity provider credentials.
 You can create multiple SSO profiles so that different end users can log on to the End User Console from different identity provider servers through SSO.

-SSO Profile
+SSO profile

 Profile 1